-An observer is an agent that transforms data.
+An observer is an agent that transforms data while respecting its symmetries.
 Observers are variables in data analysis Data interpretation strongly depends on the chosen observer:

-Our interest in data is greatly overrated We are hardly ever interested directly in data but in the reaction of the observer to the presence of data.
+Our interest in data is greatly overrated We are rarely directly interested in the data, but rather in how observers react to their presence.